GoogleChrome/web.dev/src/site/content/en/blog/yahoo-japan-news-bfcache/index.md

 In a nutshell, the benefits of using bfcache for Yahoo!
 JAPAN News includes:

-- Increased page view: Users were more likely to navigate within the website when pages were cached with bfcache.
+- Increased pageviews: Users were more likely to navigate within the website when pages were cached with bfcache.
-- Increased revenue: As a result of increased page view per session, the ads impression increased, leading to +9% increase in revenue on mobile compared with the test group without bfcache.
+- Increased revenue: As a result of increased pageviews per session, ads impression increased, which resulted in a 9% increase in revenue on mobile compared with the test group without bfcache.

 ## Conclusion

 In short, bfcache not only makes your website instant, but can also reduce friction in overall user experience and increase engagement within your website.

-The Chrome team is continually looking at bfcache blockers—especially the two reasons listed here as they are common reasons bfcache is not used.
-In future these may not prevent bfcache usage, but there's no need to wait until then.
+The Chrome team is continually looking at bfcache blockers—especially the two reasons listed in this article as they are common reasons bfcache is not used.
+In the future, these may not prevent bfcache usage, but there's no need to wait until then.
 You can benefit from bfcache by looking at your bfcache blockers and avoiding these common, and other less common, patterns.